 If you violate the conditions of a restraining order entered against you, it can result in criminal charges of contempt, which carries a minimum mandatory sentence of 30 days in jail.
 If you violate a restraining order by committing another criminal offense, you may be subject to additional charges and even more severe criminal penalties.

 Even if a court has already issued a FRO against you, you still have legal options.
-Camili Law can file a petition to vacate an existing FRO, advocating a persuasive argument that can show the court that the order is no longer necessary for the plaintiff’s continued protection from domestic violence.
+Camili & Capo, PA can file a petition to vacate an existing FRO, advocating a persuasive argument that can show the court that the order is no longer necessary for the plaintiff’s continued protection from domestic violence.

-If you are subject to a restraining order, an experienced Paterson restraining orders lawyer from Camili Law can advise you as to your rights and obligations under the order so that you avoid a violation that may subject you to criminal penalties.
+If you are subject to a restraining order, our experienced New Jersey restraining order lawyers from Camili & Capo, PA can advise you as to your rights and obligations under the order so that you avoid a violation that may subject you to criminal penalties.

 If you’ve been subjected to a restraining order, you need to understand your rights and options as you may be facing restrictions on your life.
 If you are accused of violating a restraining order, you could also be facing serious criminal penalties.
-Don’t wait to contact a Paterson restraining orders lawyer from Camili Law for a free, confidential case review to learn more about how we can help you in your restraining order matter.
+Don’t wait to contact one of our restraining order defense attorneys in Totowa, NJ from Camili & Capo, PA for a free, confidential case review to learn more about how we can help you in your restraining order matter.